-GreenWay Missing Links Public Art Program: Artists brief stage one
+GreenWay Missing Links Public Art Program: Artists brief stage two

 Stage 2 - Design Development

-Selected artists and artist teams are busily preparing updated designs for presentation to the GreenWay Missing Links (GML) Public Art Panel in November.
-With up to thirteen public sites available, these public artists are refining their initial designs.
-To align their work with the inner west GreenWay, all works are required to have a focus on the environment.
+Selected artists and artist teams have submitted updated designs for assessment by the GreenWay Missing Links (GML) Public Art Panel early next year.
+With up to thirteen public sites available, these shortlisted artists have refined their initial designs, which aligned to the inner west GreenWay have a focus on the environment.
 The GreenWay public art vision: develop the corridor with a range of curated works, that transform our urban green corridor into a place that inspired interaction with unique local stories.

-Public art Selection Proces occurs in three stages
+Public art selection process occurs in three stages

 - Stage one: Expression of Interest stage.
 Completed April 2021